-Pintangle focuses on contemporary hand embroidery and cary quilting.
-Here you will find hand stitch tutorials, free patterns, eye candy galore, and I highlight stitch related online resources.
+Pintangle focuses on contemporary hand embroidery and crazy quilting.
+Here you will find a stitch dictionary of hand stitch tutorials, free patterns, eye candy galore, and I highlight stitch related online resources.
 I mainly focus on hand embroidery and crazy quilting as my aim is to promote and encourage hand embroidery as a form of self expression.